Frequently Asked Questions

 then endeavour to suggest two or three schools based on our

-in-depth knowledge of schools in England, that wish to have a small
+in-depth knowledge of schools in England, that work hard to

-number of international students attend and we believe best suit
+integrate our international students and we believe best suit your

 information on the schools to help you make an informed decision